ocaml/merlin/doc/dev/OLD-PROTOCOL.md

 `"error"` when something wrong prevented Merlin from answering: invalid files (for instance wrong OCaml version), missing packages, etc.  `payload` is a string describing the error, user should be notified to fix the environment.

 `"exception"` when something unexpected happened.
-Merlin should be fixed, please report the error.  `payload` is an arbitraty json value.
+Merlin should be fixed, please report the error.  `payload` is an arbitrary json value.

 ## Synchronization